nverges/bamazon/README.md

 # bamazon

-Using MySQL and Node to create a simple Amazon-type application in the command line
+Using MySQL and Node to create a simple Amazon-type application